Topic: May the Force be with you! (Science and DT led unit)

-END TOPIC GOAL: To construct buzzer/ light up games
+END TOPIC GOAL: To make magnetic board games

 By the end of year 4 it is expected that they should know them up to 12.
 Please encourage your child at home.
 We complete speed sheets every week and our aim is to achieve a personal best every time.

-Group 3: - important - promise – question – around – found – know – right – write
+Group 3: - learn – forget – often – minute – happily – forward – breathe – popular – really

 All spellings are given to the children on Mondays and they have a week to learn them.
 These are stuck in their reading records on their current page.
 They will then be tested on these words.

-This term the children will be taking part in Gym on Tuesday mornings (with Sasha) and Dance on Tuesday afternoons (with Miss Hodges).
+This term the children will be taking part in Dance on Tuesday afternoons (with Miss Hodges) and Badminton on Thursday afternoons (with an experience badminton coach).

 Please make sure children have their full PE kits at the start of every week.